During a game jam centered around the theme of light, I worked on a project that required a shadow detection system. You can check out the game here.

 half3 finalColor = 0;

-// Calculate diffuse lighting contribution from the main light
+// Calculate diffuse lighting from the main light

 Light mainLight = GetMainLight(IN.shadowCoords);